SigurdMW/blitzjs-workshop/README.md

 Welcome to Blitzjs workshop!
 This workshop will be a gentle intro to the [fullstack React framework Blitzjs](https://blitzjs.com/).

 ## Workshop goal
-> Get up and running with Blitz
+> Experience the beauty of a fully typed fullstack React app with Blitz 😍

 ## Workshop scope
 * Setup Tailwind CSS